GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Evaluation

-We first perform studies on two important inference hyperparameters, which are the beam width for skeleton generation and the top-$k$ value for search.
-As expected, we find that for both parameters, performance of GRISP improves with increasing parameter values.
-But we also quickly hit diminishing returns for both parameters: a beam width larger than 8 or a search top-$k$ value larger than 10 do not lead to further improvement.
-We therefore set the default beam width and search top-$k$ value of GRISP in our code to 8 and 10, respectively.
+We first perform studies on two important inference hyperparameters, the beam width for skeleton generation in \Cref{tab:skeleton} and the top-$k$ value for search in \Cref{tab:topk}.
+As expected, performance improves with increasing parameter values, but quickly hits diminishing returns: a beam width larger than 8 or a search top-$k$ larger than 10 do not lead to further improvement.
+We therefore use these by default.

-When altering the size of GRISP's underlying SLM, we get consistent performance improvements with larger models.
+When altering the size of GRISP's underlying SLM, we get consistent performance improvements with larger models, as shown in \Cref{tab:size}.
 The improvements are significant, both from 0.5B to 1.5B and from 3B to 7B.
-But even the 0.5B model reaches the Qwen-based WikiSP score of 74.8 on WWQ\textsubscript{dev}, which the 1.5B then clearly surpasses.
+But even the 0.5B model reaches the Qwen-based WikiSP score of 74.8 on WWQ\textsubscript{dev}, which the 1.5B model clearly surpasses.

-Lastly, we check the effect of removing core mechanisms from GRISP.
-We find that all mechanisms add value to the GRISP method, but the largest drop in performance is caused by removing beam search, followed by re-ranking, knowledge graph guidance (constraining selection and validating final SPARQL query), and lastly backtracking.
-We suspect that the latter two would have a bigger impact on performance if GRISP is run on a knowledge graph with a more complex schema than Wikidata, or on more challenging questions than WWQ\textsubscript{dev} offers.
+Next, we check the effect of removing core mechanisms from GRISP in \Cref{tab:ablation}.
+All mechanisms add value, but the largest drop is caused by removing re-ranking, followed by beam search, knowledge graph guidance, constrained search, and backtracking.
+Here, \emph{w/o constrained search} disables using the SPARQL skeleton to constrain the index searches, while \emph{w/o KG guidance} disables both constrained search and the final SPARQL query validation.
+We conjecture that the latter two mechanisms would have a greater impact on a knowledge graph with a more complex schema than Wikidata, or on more challenging questions.

+We also report two stripped-down GRISP configurations that put it on a more even footing with WikiSP. \emph{All disabled} turns off beam search, re-ranking, constrained search, backtracking, and the final query validation, leaving plain index search; \emph{re-ranking only} additionally re-enables the SLM-based re-ranking, which in this setting acts as a learned entity and property selector over the search results, and is the closest analog in GRISP to what the fine-tuned ReFinED linker does for entities in WikiSP.
+With all mechanisms off, GRISP reaches only 70.4 F\textsubscript{1} on WWQ\textsubscript{dev}, below the WikiSP\textsuperscript{2} reproduction's 74.8; adding re-ranking lifts GRISP to 79.1, already surpassing it.
+The GRISP configuration closest to WikiSP in terms of capabilities likely sits somewhere between these two, which fits the experimental results.

+Finally, we compare three alternative training setups against the default GRISP setup. \emph{Skeleton} trains only skeleton generation and uses the off-the-shelf Qwen2.5 7B model for re-ranking at inference. \emph{Skeleton w/o re-ranking} also trains only skeleton generation, but skips re-ranking entirely at inference. \emph{Skeleton + re-ranking} trains the two tasks separately, yielding two models that are then used in turn at inference.
+The default setup outperforms all three, suggesting that joint training of both tasks enables important transfer between them.
+We also find that training the re-ranking task explicitly is important, since using an untrained Qwen2.5 7B model for re-ranking performs the same as not doing re-ranking at all.